 Notes: 1.
 Solid lines show actual figures, while dotted lines show the medians of the Policy Board members' forecasts (point estimates).
+However, the CPI (all items less fresh food) for fiscal 2016 is computed based on the assumption that the year-on-year rate of increase for March is the same as that for February.

-- 2. The locations of ●, △, and ▼ in the charts indicate the figures for each Policy Board member's forecasts to which he or she attaches the highest probability.
+- 2. The locations of ○, △, and ▼ in the charts indicate the figures for each Policy Board member's forecasts to which he or she attaches the highest probability.
 The risk balance assessed by each Policy Board member is shown by the following shapes: indicates that a member assesses "upside and downside risks as being generally balanced," △ indicates that a member assesses "risks are skewed to the upside," and ▼ indicates that a member assesses "risks are skewed to the downside." - 3.
 Figures for the CPI exclude the direct effects of the consumption tax hikes.